jon-slva/mentor-me-server/README.md

 - **POST /api/users/signup:** Signup endpoint to add new users
 - **GET /api/mentors:** Search results of users in the database who are mentors

+## APIs

+Mentor Me uses the GeoApify API to translate user addresses into rough map coordinates.
+This assists with the visualization of connecting users on the 3D globe.

 ## Database